Timber Structures in EXPO 2025 Osaka

 - 1 min read

-In 2025 Osaka EXPO site, besides the Grand Ring, there are a number of eye-catching timber structures.
+In the EXPO 2025 site, besides the Grand Ring, there are a number of eye-catching timber structures.
 One of them is the Poland pavilion designed by Interplay architects.
 YA was involved in this pavilion's construction phase as a technical consultant in the project management team.

 The Poland pavilion's walls are covered by these stacked timber modules that were engineered as like masonry walls by the structural designer.
 Each module's height is 450mm - similar to that of chairs and benches.
 The modules are made of laminated cedar timber produced in Kagoshima, Japan.